BSc (Hons) Rural Land and Property Management

 Many of our students are also recognised as the future of the industry.
 Hear from Grace Gardiner, finalist in the South West Women in Property Student Awards 2020, talking about sustainability in land management.

-Top 10 land and property management
+Complete Uni Guide land and property management top 10

 Course content